Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 Practical Tips for Component Selection

-1. Buy Premium Models: Higher-end SKUs typically get the best bins (ROG Strix OC vs. TUF Gaming for GPUs, for example)
+1. Buy Premium Models: Higher-end SKUs typically get the best bins

 Caution with Overclocking